bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 ## How would a third-party integrate with BNB Beacon Chain and Binance DEX?

 A wallet provider may choose to support the feature set of BNB Beacon Chain, which would cover wallets, addresses, balances, transfers and etc.<br/>

+## How to prevent the occurrence of unconfirmed transactions on BNB Beacon Chain?

+Due to possible network congestion around UTC 00:00, it is advisable to perform transaction after UTC 01:00.
+For fast BNB Beacon Chain connectivity, please switch to endpoints:  https://dataseed1.defibit.io/, https://dataseed1.ninicoin.io:443.